jayggg/ngstents/README.md

 ## Install

-Binary installers are available for linux, mac, and windows (with python >= 3.9).
+This package can be installed by

+* `!python3 -m pip install git+https://github.com/jayggg/ngstents.git`

+If you do not have the dependency [`ngsolve`](https://ngsolve.org) installed, this will attempt to install ngsolve first.
+If you prefer to use your own existing install of ngsolve, please use the `--no-build-isolation` argument:

-* `pip install ngstents`
+* `!python3 -m pip install --no-build-isolation git+https://github.com/jayggg/ngstents.git`

-But note that the binaries are not generally kept up to date.
-The recommended option is to build from source (see below).

-## Build

-If you built NGSolve from source, you can build and install `ngstents`.
-After cloning this repository, compile  the c++ code here and install:
+If you built ngsolve from source, you can also build and install `ngstents` in the traditional manner.
+After cloning this repository, compile the c++ code here and install as follows:

 * `cd src`
 * `mkdir build && cd build`
 * `cmake -DNGSolve_DIR=<Path2YourNGSolveInstallCMake>  ..`
 * `make install`

+Binary installers are also available for linux, mac, and windows (with python >= 3.9):

+* `pip install --pre ngstents`

 ## Use